b00tc4mp/isdi-parttime-202303/staff/carlos-perez/fullstack/project/doc/README.md

 ## Intro

 This webapp is the official web for Alex MayBe, an andalusian musician.
-It provides all the information that their fans need, including events information (dates, location, etc...), updates, media, contact, and social network integration.
-It also provides a section to manage all events, updates, media and messages from the contact section, accessible only to band members (or someone who they authorize).
+It provides all the information that their fans need, including events information (dates, location, etc...), updates, lyrics posts, contact and social network integration.
+It also provides a section to manage all events, updates, lyrics posts and messages from the contact section, accessible only to him (and/or someone who he authorizes).
 Updates will be pushed via RSS too.

 It uses React, Tailwind CSS, NextJS, MongoDB and Mongoose.